Iconic memory: Development

-The development of iconic memory begins at birth and continues as development of the primary and secondary visual system occurs.
+The development of iconic memory begins at birth and continues as the development of the primary and secondary visual system occurs.
 By 6 months of age, infants' iconic memory capacity approaches adults'.
 By 5 years of age, children have developed the same unlimited capacity of iconic memory that adults possess.
 The duration of informational persistence however increases from approximately 200 ms at age 5, to an asymptotic level of 1000 ms as an adult (>11 years).
 A small decrease in visual persistence occurs with age.
 A decrease of approximately 20 ms has been observed when comparing individuals in their early 20s to those in their late 60s.
-Throughout one's lifetime, mild cognitive impairments (MCIs) may develop such as errors in episodic memory (autobiographical memory about people, places, and their contex), and working memory (the active processing component of STM) due to damage in hippocampal and association cortical areas.
+Throughout one's lifetime, mild cognitive impairments (MCIs) may develop such as errors in episodic memory (autobiographical memory about people, places, and their context), and working memory (the active processing component of STM) due to damage in hippocampal and association cortical areas.
 Episodic memories are autobiographical events that a person can discuss.
 Individuals with MCIs have been found to show decreased iconic memory capacity and duration.
 Iconic memory impairment in those with MCIs may be used as a predictor for the development of more severe deficits such as Alzheimer's disease and dementia later in life.
-Previous studies have shown that glucocorticoids have been closely linked to impact higher cognitive functioning.
+Previous studies have shown that glucocorticoids have been closely linked to impacts on higher cognitive functioning.
 Glucocorticoid exposure causes severe memory retrieval impairment, explicitly advancing iconic memory decay.
 It reduces the active maintenance and storage of sensory information by altering transient neural responses during the initial stimulus processing stages.
 Elevated cortisol levels have also been associated with faster iconic memory decay and top-down processing impairment, putting individuals at a higher risk of developing Dementia and AD.

-Iconic memory formation has been previously described as attention-free and fleeting, however newer studies have shown that in fact it does require attention.
-IM is shown to decay at a faster rate if attention focus is not appropriately met to the attention load.
+Iconic memory formation has been previously described as attention-free and fleeting; however, newer studies have shown that in fact it does require attention.
+IM is shown to decay at a faster rate if attention focus is not appropriately matched to the attention load.
 This allows for the information that is being transported into working memory to be retained more precisely.
 Iconic memory decay has been found to occur at a rapid speed after the visual stimulus is no longer present.
-Without active retrieval, iconic memory averages to disappear within half a second.
-The theory of gradual decay in visual working memory claims that the accuracy at which the stimulus is remembered in iconic memory deteriorates over time.
-However, information stored in sensory memory is considered to facilitate exponential decay.
+Without active retrieval, iconic memory tends to disappear within half a second.
+The theory of gradual decay in visual working memory claims that the accuracy with which the stimulus is remembered in iconic memory deteriorates over time.
+However, information stored in sensory memory is considered to undergo exponential decay.